stevejcevallos/bsle-practice/README.md

 # BSLE Practice #
 ## Welcome to the BSLE Practice Repo! ##
-## Sharred projects will be here where we can peer review code prior to continuing our careers.##
+## Sharred projects will be here where we can peer review code prior to continuing our life. ##

 ## Best of Luck! ##